asteyven/SET08103-base/units/unit01/Unit1b.md

 # Unit 01 (b): Scrum and Team Forming

-This module will focus on Scrum and how Scrum can be used in your group coursework project.
+This unitwill focus on Scrum and how Scrum can be used in your group coursework project.

 ## Behavioural Objectives